Reallocating Credit Limits for Bigger Balance Transfers

 One of the strategies that we have used successfully to get larger credit limits is the reallocation of our credit lines.
 We just completed a reallocation of our credit lines with one company this weekend to prepare for a new balance transfer.
 Here’s how:

 Open a new card with a company that you have other cards at.
-For example, we just recently used the IN: CHICAGO Card from American Express.
-We have lots of other cards there including the American Express Blue Cash and American Express Hilton HHonors cards
+We have lots of cards with American Express, including the Blue Cash Everyday® Card from American Express and the Starwood Preferred Guest® Credit Card from American Express.

 Request a credit line increase while you are activating the card.
 Sometimes I do this, sometimes I don’t based on the credit line we first get.
 On the card we reallocated this weekend, they immediately offered a credit line increase when we called to activate the card.